 On 20 March 2019 he was stood down from work pending an investigation.
 On 26 March 2019, Mr Morcos received a letter notifying him of a disciplinary meeting on 28 March 2019, which he attended.
 On 1 April 2019, he provided a written response to the allegations regarding his conduct.

 On 17 April 2019, he received a letter advising him of a meeting to be held on 18 April 2019.
 He attended this meeting, where he was told he was summarily dismissed.
 Deputy President Bull held that there was a valid reason for the dismissal related to the Applicant’s conduct being that Mr Morcos agreed to attend work despite knowing.

-Having found that a valid reason for the dismissal exists, the Commission is obliged to consider the other factors contained in ss.387(b)-(h) of the Act.
+Blowing a number at work Consequences?
+Outcome?, having found that a valid reason for the dismissal exists, the Commission is obliged to consider the other factors contained in ss.387(b)-(h) of the Act.
 As stated by the Full Bench in Container Terminals Australia Limited v Toby:

 “In our view, the consideration of whether there was a valid reason for termination is a separate issue from the determination of whether a termination was harsh, unjust or unreasonable.”

 Deputy President Bull also found that the Policy that accepts employees may test positive to alcohol between 0.01 and 0.05 and receive a written warning rather than be dismissed unless other serious misconduct is involved.
 The applicant has provided examples of such employees.
 In addition, Mr Morcos consumed alcohol on his rostered day off, as opposed to doing so knowing he was rostered to work the same or following day and Serco invited Mr Morcos to return to work the following day and commence another 12-hour shift, despite having tested positive the previous day.